Cost of Pre-Employment Screening in the U.S.

 3. Reduce Wastage

-Whenever a new employee is hired, there are many costs associated with onboarding and training.
+Whenever a new employee is hired, numerous costs are associated with onboarding and training.
 Valuable resources are allocated to get the employee up to speed with operations.
-Wrong hires tend to affect many within the business or organization in some way or another.
+Wrong hires tend to affect many within the business or organization in some way.
 They can reduce the morale of coworkers and can impact the efficiency of supervisors and managers.
 Time spent on rectifying the poor performance of an underqualified candidate can be costly.

 4. Improve Brand Reputation

-Background checks act as a measure to help ensure that new hires don’t negatively impact company image.
-Background checks can be especially important for customer or client-facing positions.
-The cost of a background check is minimal when compared to the expenses associated with reclaiming brand reputation.
+Background checks act as a measure to help ensure that new hires don’t negatively impact the company’s image.
+Background checks are especially important for customer- or client-facing positions.
+The cost of a background check program is minimal compared to the expenses associated with reclaiming a brand’s reputation.

 Peopletrail is less costly when compared to industry standards.
 Feel free to visit us online to learn more about our screening solutions and get a custom quote for your background check needs.